piccolidavide/RoomHours/README.md

 -   Open the sql editor and paste the sql script saved in the file **schema.sql**

     Run the script and it will create all the tables and policies needed to use the application.

+-   You can now run the project:

+    > npm run dev

+    Open the browser and navigate to the address shown in the console (usually http://localhost:5173/)

 ## Usage